 Preparing to Break Up With Someone You Live With

 Once you have made the decision to break up with someone you live with, it is important to create a plan of how you are going to tell the person.
-If it’s a toxic relationship or if you feel concerned about how your partner will react to the news, decide to have the break up conversion with others close by or on speed dial.
+If it’s a toxic relationship or you feel concerned about how your partner will react to the news, decide to have the break up conversion with others close by or on speed dial.
 If the relationship is abusive, breaking up in a public place might be worth considering.

 After you have made the decision of when and where the breakup will take place, it is important to work towards creating a plan for future living arrangements, shared payments or bills, and safety and living arrangements of shared pets or children.
 Both parties should be part of this decision making, and should work together to create a compromise that works for all.